4th Tank Battalion (United States): The 1960s through to the 1990s

 Between November 1990 and January 1991, 4th Tank Battalion was mobilized in support of Operation Desert Shield and Operation Desert Storm.
 Elements of the battalion were "in country" and combat ready within 32 days of activation.
 During the fighting, Bravo Company engaged Iraqi tanks in combat on February 25, reporting 34 enemy tanks destroyed or disabled in less than 90 seconds.
 This battle was named the “Reveille Engagement” and went on to be the biggest and fastest tank battle in United States Marine Corps history.
-They were the only Marine unit equipped with M1A1 Abrams tanks.
+They were one of two companies from 4th Tank Battalion equipped with M1A1 Abrams tanks (Co “C” 4th Tank Bn was the other).
 Bravo company went on to destroy 59 tanks, 32 APCs, 26 non armored vehicles, and an artillery gun.
 Bravo Company destroyed a total of 119 enemy vehicles and took over 800 POWs.
 Tank crew “Stepchild” has the longest confirmed live kill (Iraqi BMP) by a tank at 3,750 meters (2.33miles).

 Marines of the tank Stepchild, longest combat tank shot 3,750 meters.

-Global War on Terror
+Global war on terror

 During Operation Iraqi Freedom portions of the battalion were activated and deployed to Iraq, and to Afghanistan during Operation Enduring Freedom.
 Most recently, the Marines of Echo Company, based out of Ft.
 Knox, deployed to Afghanistan to conduct route clearance missions throughout Helmand Province from April 2012 to October 2012.
 Echo Company was attached to the 1st Combat Engineer Battalion based out of Camp Pendleton, California.